Leonardo's Milan: On the Leonardo da Vinci Art Trail

 "Once you have tasted the sky, you'll forever look up." -- Leonardo da Vinci

 Planning a trip to Milan and obsessed with Leonardo da Vinci?
-Here's my guide to the must see Leonardo da Vinci sites in Milan Italy.
+Here's my guide to the must see Leonardo da Vinci sites and attractions in Milan Italy.
 Leonardo lived in Milan for almost 20 years and is considered a beloved adopted son.
 In Milan, Leonardo produced some of his greatest works and enriched the city with his versatile genius.

 If you're wondering where to find the art of Leonardo in Milan, read on for the perfect Leonardo-Milan itinerary.
-This Leonardo guide takes you back in time to discover works created by Leonardo or places dedicated to him, from the transcendent Last Supper to the technical musings of the Codex Atlanticus.
+This Leonardo guide takes you back in time to discover works created by Leonardo or places dedicated to him -- from the transcendent Last Supper to the technical musings of the Codex Atlanticus.

 Leonardo da Vinci's Life in Milan